Laser Treatment Nerve Regeneration: A Patient's Guide

 At Lazar Spinal Care, we don’t just treat symptoms; we look for the root cause of your health challenges.
 This is why we often integrate our advanced laser therapy with precise upper cervical adjustments.
 This combination allows us to correct spinal misalignments that interfere with your nervous system while simultaneously stimulating nerve repair at the cellular level.
 It’s a synergistic strategy designed to help you achieve lasting results and get back to living your life without limitations.
 This integrated method is a core part of our unique approach to spinal health.

-The Role of Upper Cervical Adjustments
+How Upper Cervical Adjustments Can Help

 Your upper cervical spine, located at the very top of your neck, is the gateway between your brain and the rest of your body.
 Even a tiny misalignment here can put pressure on the brainstem and disrupt communication throughout your entire nervous system.
 Our specialized Quantum Spinal Mechanics (QSM3) adjustments are designed to gently correct these misalignments, restoring proper nerve function.